TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

         vagrant.vm.provision "chef_solo" do |chef|

           # Use berks-cookbooks not cookbooks and remember
-          # to explicitly vendor berkshelf cookbooks
+          # to explicitly vendor berkshelf cookbooks with
+          # berks vendor if not using the berkshelf vagrant plugin
           chef.cookbooks_path = ["berks-cookbooks", "site-cookbooks"]
           chef.data_bags_path = "data_bags"
           chef.roles_path = "roles"